Grittie/Beertracker-HUB/docs/journal.md

 **Reviewer:** Melvin Moes

 **Feedback:** Looks good maybe add the prices to the component list.
-This way you could show a total price of making your system
+This way you could show a total price of making your system.

 **Takeaway:** I should add a column with prices, even though Melvin did not mention it I should change the BOM to places where I can purchase one from instead of where I got it.
 I should remove the HvA as supplier for example.